JanAdell/PlatformerGame/README.md

 * Double Jump
 * Wall Jump (when colliding against a vertical wall jump can be performed again).
 > Wall Jumping can sometimes feel strange due to collision feedback, we reccommend letting the character collide clearly and then fall a bit off the wall so a double jump can be performed comfortably again.
-* Player health and ammo can be found in the app bar alongside FPS and VSYNC.
+* Player **health** can be seen as a portrait of the character on the topleft corner.
+* Player **ammo** can be seen under player health.
+* Level **collectibles** can be seen on the topright corner.
+These pickups also work as a way for the player to recover **1 life and 5 bullets**.
+* Level **timer** which shows time spent on current level.

 ## Bugs

-* If God Mode is activated while jumping the player will still have gravity applied.
-Deactivating it and reactivating on solid ground will fix it.
+* If **God Mode is activated while jumping** the player will still have gravity applied.
+Deactivating it and reactivating on solid ground will fix it, otherwise the player will fall into the void;
+* Game **chrashes** sometimes if a collision is happening at the same time as the player collides with the end of the level.
+* Entities might sometimes **travel through solid ground** if the player is detected on the opposite side.

 ## Controls